zalenix/portaldocs/portal-sdk/generated/top-extensions-browse.md

 For more information about testing the browse feature in an extension, see [msportalfx-test-scenarios-browse.md](msportalfx-test-scenarios-browse.md).

-<a name="building-browse-experiences-create"></a>
+<a name="building-browse-experiences-the-add-command"></a>
-#### Create
+### The Add command

 To allow developers to create new resources from Browse, the asset type can be associated with a Marketplace item or category, as in the following example.

 ```xml
 <AssetType